cf-toolsuite/robert/docs/RUN.md

 ### with Vector database

-This setup leverages Spring Boot's support for Docker Compose and launches either an instance of Chroma or PostgresML for use by the VectorStore.
+This setup leverages Spring Boot's support for Docker Compose and launches either an instance of Chroma, PgVector, or PostgresML for use by the VectorStore.
 This mode activates Git repository ingestion and Document metadata enrichment for Java source files found.
 It also activates the [DependencyAwareRefactoringService](../src/main/java/org/cftoolsuite/service/DependencyAwareRefactoringService.java).

 #### Chroma